 The Right to Roam in Iceland

-In many Nordic countries the right to roam the countryside and enjoy wild camping is enshrined in law.
+In many Nordic countries, the right to roam the countryside and enjoy wild camping is enshrined in law.
 Until recently this used to be the case in Iceland too.
-However as visitor numbers have increased quite dramatically in recent years this law has now been amended.
+However, as visitor numbers have increased quite dramatically in recent years this law has now been amended.

 Visitors still have complete freedom to roam through the wonderful landscapes of Iceland.
-In fact nearly 14% of the country’s landmass is designated national park land.
-However the laws around wild camping have now been changed to better suit the present day circumstances.
+In fact, nearly 14% of the country’s landmass is designated national parkland.
+However, the laws around wild camping have now been changed to better suit the present-day circumstances.
 So the right to roam in Iceland has changed.
 But this is a good thing!

-What do Right to Roam laws entail?
+What does the Right to Roam law entail?

 The Right to Roam is a set of laws allowing people to freely engage with nature in a responsible way.
 Each country and area will have a slightly different set of rules depending on their specific circumstances.
 All of them will entail a synergy between enjoying and respecting the natural world.
-Whether on state owned land or private property the person exploring must always be respectful.
+Whether on state-owned land or private property the person exploring must always be respectful.
 These rules and recommendations ensure that this remains the case.

-On uncultivated land the rules will likely be a little freer.
+On uncultivated land, the rules will likely be a little freer.
 While on private farmland there will be more stipulations around exactly where to set up camp.
-Setting up camp of course does not apply in Iceland anymore.
+Setting up a camp of course does not apply in Iceland anymore.
 But as well as hiking and wild camping Right to Roam laws cover some other areas too.
 These include activities such as building fires and foraging.
 Certain endangered plants or flowers might be protected while gathering mushrooms or to pick wild berries will be fine.

 Can you camp anywhere in Iceland?

-In Iceland it is no longer possible to wild camp in 99% of the country.
+In Iceland, it is no longer possible to wild camp in 99% of the country.
 As already mentioned this is down to an influx in tourists visiting this relatively small country.
-With a population of fewer than half a million and a lot of open country wild camping was welcomed.
+With a population of fewer than half a million and a lot of open countries, wild camping was welcomed.
 But as more and more visitors came to enjoy the beautiful landscapes of Iceland this had to change.
 This happened purely to protect and preserve the natural beauty of Iceland for all.

 Iceland wild camping laws